wix-incubator/haste/README.md

 - :rocket: **Simple, programmatic API:** leveraging ES2015's async await with a minimal API.

 ## Contributing
-Please open issues and open pull requests with your ideas.
+Please open issues and pull requests with your ideas.
 For more information about contributing, see our [Contribution Guidelines](CONTRIBUTING.md).

 ## License
 The MIT License